enisn/Xamarin.Forms.InputKit/docs/en/migration-guides/migrating-to-v4.1.md

 ## Breaking changes

-Xamarin Forms 4.1 isn't released.
-So there is no breaking-change for Xamarin Forms.
+This document applies both to MAUI and Xamarin Forms.

 ### AdvancedEntry
 - `IconColor` is removed from `AdvancedEntry`.